gshchen-10/PCPM-ODSC/README.md

 # PCPM-ODSC
-source code of the paper: Guisheng Chen, Zhanshan Li.
-An Efficient Algorithm for Periodic Cluster Pattern Mining
+source code will be available after the paper is accepted